FAQs: Quality Assurance (QA)

 What is Quality Assurance?

 Nurses maintain and enhance their competence through daily practice reflection, lifelong learning and by integrating that learning into their practice.
-As practicing nurses, QA is integral in ensuring the public receives safe, quality and ethical care.
+As practicing nurses, Quality Assurance (QA) is integral in ensuring the public receives safe, quality and ethical care.

 2. QA Assessment